• Skip to main content

 What to serve it with?

 Mexican Chopped Salad is robust enough to serve as a main dish salad with my Jalapeno Cornbread or topped with my Blackend Shrimp or Smoked Shrimp.
-It can also be served as a side dish with other Mexican or Southwestern-inspired dishes like my Walking Taco Casserole, Tequila-Lime Chicken Enchiladas, Blackened Shrimp Tacos, Shrimp Quesadillas with Bacon, Sour Cream Chicken Enchiladas, or Grilled Fish Tacos.
+It can also be served as a side dish with other Mexican or Southwestern-inspired dishes like my Walking Taco Casserole, Tequila-Lime Chicken Enchiladas, Blackened Shrimp Tacos, Shrimp Quesadillas with Bacon, Sour Cream Chicken Enchilada Casserole, or Grilled Fish Tacos.
 No matter what you serve it with, add a nice cold frozen margarita, and make it a party.

 Can you make it in advance?